section-engineering-education/engineering-education/content/articles/nodejs-network-requests-using-axios/index.md

 ### Prerequisites

 To follow through this article you need to have Node.js installed and understand its basics.
 How to set up a simple server, and how to do some basic configuration.
-Go through [this]() article to get yourself up to speed.
+Go through [this](/engineering-education/building-a-basic-api-with-nodejs/) Node.js introduction article to get yourself up to speed.

-Through this article, we are going to make network requests to a free dogs api from our Node.js application.
+Through this article, we are going to make network requests to a free JSON placeholder api from our Node.js application.
 Our application will be sending back the response it receives from the api.

 Let's get started!